Understanding fuses and current draw in a FAST Neuron-controlled pinball machine¶

 You might also find that your actual devices don't consume as much current in the real world versus what their data sheet says.
 We recently tested an LCD display whose spec sheet said it required 2A (@12V), yet in our testing with a meter, we couldn't get this thing to take any more than 0.4A (400mA), even on full brightness!
 Most likely what happens is a sort of "baker's dozen" situation, where device manufactures want to err on the side of caution, so they overstate their actual current requirements.

-It's perfectly acceptable to plan for the devices on your 12V circuits to not run at full brightness.
-For example, if all the LEDs in your system could theoretically consume 5A @12V, but you plan to run them at 80% max and you don't expect that all of them will be all on, full bright, at the same time, you might plan for only 3A or 4A of LED power consumption.
+It's perfectly acceptable to plan for the devices on your 12V circuits to not run at full power.
+For example, if all the LEDs in your system could theoretically consume 5A @12V, but you plan to run them at 80% power max and you don't expect that all of them will be all on at full power at the same time, you might plan for only 3A or 4A of LED power consumption.
 This is fine!
-If you're wondering if this is dangerous, like, "What if some user turns them up too bright?", that's still safe because that will just blow a fuse (as intended) if the total draw gets too high.
+If you're wondering if this is dangerous, like, "What if some user turns them up with too much power?", that's still safe because that will just blow a fuse (as intended) if the total draw gets too high.

 CPU (Host PC) Circuit¶